jkidd1/LearnQuantumMaterials/README.md

 # Learn Quantum Materials

-A step-by-step introduction to exploring the properties of quantum materials via simulation.

 ### Who is this for?
 It is intended to be used by instructors (or for self-study) at the graduate or advanced undergraduate level.